First Impressions

 Fabric and Comfort

-The HEAT.RDY material is genuinely impressive on this one.
+The HEAT.RDY material is impressive on this one.
 It's thinner than the 2022 version but doesn't feel cheap or see-through.
 The micro-perforations along the side panels and under the arms provide airflow exactly where you need it.

 Fit runs slightly slim through the torso, which is standard for Adidas national team kits.
 If you're between sizes, go up.
 The sleeves sit well on the upper arm without being tight, and the length is right (it doesn't ride up when you raise your arms, a pet peeve of ours with some recent kits).

 We wore it through a full 90-minute kickabout in warm weather and it performed as advertised.
-No clinging, no heavy spots, dried quickly afterward.
+No clinging.
+No heavy spots.
+Dried quickly afterward.

 How It Compares to Previous Kits